OctopusDeploy/blog/blog/2020-07/fast-tracking-code-promotion-in-your-ci-cd-pipeline/index.md

 As you can see from the diagram, the four layers of tests are:

-- Unit tests: These need to be successful during the continuous integration stages of our pipeline.
+- **Unit tests**: These need to be successful during the continuous integration stages of our pipeline.
-- Component tests: These need to be successful during the continuous integration stages of our pipeline.
+- **Component tests**: These need to be successful during the continuous integration stages of our pipeline.
-- Integration tests: These need to be successful during the continuous delivery stages of our pipeline.
+- **Integration tests**: These need to be successful during the continuous delivery stages of our pipeline.
-- End-to-end tests: These need to be successful during the continuous delivery stages of our pipeline.
+- **End-to-end tests**: These need to be successful during the continuous delivery stages of our pipeline.

 ## Scenario